MapleStory 2: Gameplay

 A screenshot of gameplay from the now defunct global version of the game.
 The player character is in the centre of the screenshot, while the game chat panel is in the bottom left.
 To the bottom is the player's health, items and abilities, with a map and quest log to the top right.

 Unlike its predecessor, MapleStory 2 featured third-person movement, and a "blocky look, similar to Minecraft" according to Polygon's Julia Lee.
 The game contained features commonly seen in MMORPGs, such as a leveling system and customizable weapons and armour, but also a "Battle Royale" mode, PVP arena and interior decoration minigame.

-Monetisation model

 The game featured premium in-game currencies, called the Blue Meret and Red Meret, which allowed players to buy unique items for their characters and virtual homes in the global servers.
-Unlike most other games in the MMORPG genre, none of these items gave paying players any advantage over non-paying players in the core gameplay, instead being purely cosmetic.
-This was an aspect of the game widely praised by players.

 The premium currency in the Korean version of the game was simply called the Meret (메럿).
-The Korean version of the game did have purchaseable items that gave combat advantages, however.